CiviWiki/OpenCiviWiki/readmes/CONTRIBUTING.md

 Given a version number MAJOR.MINOR, increment the:

-MAJOR version when you make backwards-incompatible updates of any kind MINOR version when you make 100% backwards-compatible updates Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR format.
+MAJOR version when you make backwards-incompatible updates of any kind.
+MINOR version when you make 100% backwards-compatible updates.
+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR format.

 ## How is this different to SemVer?